 Buddhism

-Such a religion is practiced through continuous meditation, in other words, through observation and understanding of the mind.
+This religion is practiced through continuous meditation, in other words, through observation and understanding of the mind.

 Shintoism

-Also known as Shintoism, and whose literal meaning is the path of the deities.
+Also known as Shintoism, and whose literal meaning is the way of the deities.
 The religion is native to Japan and must be thousands of years old.
 Shintoism is based on devotion to nature.

-Your faith is optimistic.
+Their faith is optimistic.

 Differences between Buddhism and Shintoism